jabberwockyang/ClinicalXgboost/experimentrecord.md

 feature engineering

-nni5: feature engineering with min max avg of all records and avg of acute and chronic records
+nni5: feature engineering with min max avg of acute and chronic records

 nni6: feature engineering with min max avg of acute records only